 But, sister, I have to ask the question.
 Why do we hide it?
 Why do we lie through our teeth and utter the words ‘I’m fine’ to our friends when we are anything but?

 We have to stop hiding in the closet with our guilt and frustrations.
 If a friend shares her truth and says she’s in a funk, don’t tell her your life is sunshine and rainbows, tell her you’re in the freaking arena with her.
 Admit that you don’t have it altogether either.

 Because, let’s be honest – we all lose it.
 Every single one of us.

 I know it’s hard, isn’t it?
 This motherhood thing.
-It’s OKAY to say that out loud, that doesn’t make you a bad mom – it makes you real.
+It’s OK to say that out loud.
+That doesn’t make you a bad mom, it makes you real.

 So, to the mama having a rough week let me tell you what no one else will.

 There are going to be days.
 Days where it’s all too much.
 Days where the fighting and bickering send you over the edge.
 Days where the baby won’t sleep and the toddler just spilled a newly poured bowl of cereal all over the wood floor, and you hit your knees in exhaustion.
 You’re going to feel your blood pressure rise and your patience dwindle.
 You’re going to lose it.
 You’re going to question yourself…all the time.
 You’re going to wish bedtime would come sooner.
 You’re going to cry a lot.
 You’re going to long for five minutes to yourself.
 You’ll wonder if you are getting any of this right; if you are cut out for this job at all.

 But let me tell you…you ARE.
 You’re getting more right than you think.

 Because you show up.
 You show up through the hard stuff.